Isaaq: Anglo-Ishaaq conflicts

+These dangers and the costs put off new British expeditions in the region for a while.

-By the early 1880s the Isaaq Sultanate had been reduced to the Ciidangale confederation with the Eidagale, Arap and Ishaaq Arreh subclan of the Habr Yunis remaining.
-In 1884–1886 the British signed treaties with the coastal subclans and had not yet penetrated the interior in any significant way.
-Sultan Deria Hassan remained de facto master of Hargeisa and it's environs.
+By the early 1880s, the Isaaq Sultanate had been reduced to the Ciidangale confederation with only the Eidagale, and Ishaaq Arreh subclan of the Habr Yunis remaining.
+In 1884–1886 the British signed treaties with the coastal sub-clans and had not yet penetrated the interior in any significant way.
+Sultan Deria Hassan remained de facto master of Hargeisa and its environs.

 Modern

 Dervish movement

 The Isaaq also played a major role in the Dervish movement, with Sultan Nur Aman of the Habr Yunis being fundamental in the inception of the movement.
 Sultan Nur was the principle agitator that rallied the dervish behind his anti-French Catholic Mission campaign that would become the cause of the dervish uprise.
 Haji Sudi of the Habr Je'lo was the highest ranking Dervish after Mohammed Abdullah Hassan, he died valiantly defending the Taleh fort during the RAF bombing campaign.
-The Isaaq tribes most well-known for joining the Dervish movement were from the eastern tribes such as the Habr Yunis and Habr Je'lo.
+The Isaaq tribes most well known for joining the Dervish movement were from the eastern tribes such as the Habr Yunis and Habr Je'lo.
 These two sub-tribes were able to purchase advanced weapons and successfully resist both British Empire and Ethiopian Empire for many years.
 The fourth Isaaq Grand Sultan Deria Hassan exchanged letters with Muhammad Abdullah Hassan in the first year of the movement's foundation, with the sultan inciting an insurrection in Hargeisa in 1900 as well as supplying the Mullah with vital information.